neofenixlive/love-mobile/README.md

 # LÖVE2D Mobile Support Library
-this is a library made for löve2d where, if your project only has computer input (mouse and keyboard), this library helps you make a mobile interface
+löve2d library that lets you implement computer only input into phones or tablets